Greater mouse-eared bat: Description

 Myotis myotis is a large bat with a long, broad muzzle and big, long ears.
 The body's dorsal side is brown to reddish-brown, while the ventral side is dirty white or beige.
 The tragus forms half of the ear, with a small black tip in most individuals.
 Wing membranes are brownish in colour.
 The Greater mouse-eared bat is relatively large for a member of the genus Myotis, weighing up to 45 g and measuring 8 to 9 cm from head to tail (a little larger than a house mouse, Mus musculus), making it one of the largest European bats.
 It has a 40 cm wingspan, with a forearm length of 6 cm, and a 4 to 5 cm long tail.
-The average lifespan of a greater mouse-eared bat is 3–4 years, although particular individuals have lived up to 14 years.
+Greater mouse-eared bat are exceptionally long-lived for their size, and can have lifespans of more than 35 years.

 Distribution

-The greater mouse-eared bat can be found throughout Europe, with populations in most European countries except Denmark, Latvia, Estonia, Finland and the Scandinavian Peninsula.
+The greater mouse-eared bat can be found throughout Europe, with populations in most European countries except Ireland, Denmark, Latvia, Estonia, Finland and the Scandinavian Peninsula.
 It is also found on many Mediterranean islands, such as Sicily, Malta, and the Gymnesian Islands.
 In the Middle East, Myotis myotis has been found in Turkey, Israel, Syria, Jordan and Lebanon.
 It possibly lives in the United Kingdom.

 In the Balearics, Myotis myotis can be found on the islands of Mallorca and Menorca.
 It is the most abundant species of bat on Mallorca, with several caves containing large colonies of 200, 400 and 500 individuals.
 It is also very common in the Iberian Peninsula and France.

 During the 20th century, this species was very rare in Great Britain, occurring only in southern England.
 However, the bats at the only known hibernation roost declined until only a few males were left, and when these disappeared the species was believed locally extinct.
 However, occasional individuals have been discovered in recent years, suggesting either that a colony survives or that further animals have colonized Great Britain from mainland Europe.

 In 2012, a LIFE-Nature project was initiated, aiming to protect the several thousands of greater mouse-eared bat in the Gola della Rossa and Frasassi Nature Park in the Marches.